grinnell-cs/csc151-images/_labs/decomposition.md

 ### Introducing Pair Programming

-For these next four exercises, we will try out *pair programming*.
+For these next four exercises, we will continue to try out *pair programming*.
 Pair programming is a particular discipline of collaborative programming that we will be using extensively in our lab work.
 We'll have more to say in the coming weeks about the nitty-gritty of working in pairs, but we would like you to dive head-first into the experience.